dpgaspar/Flask-AppBuilder/docs/quickcharts.rst

 Direct Data Charts
 ------------------

-These charts can display multiple series, based on columns from models or functions defined on the models.
+These charts can display multiple series, based on columns or methods defined on models.
 You can display multiple charts on the same view.

 Let's create a simple model first, the gold is to display a chart showing the unemployment evolution